Canal Path Walks and Canal Info

 Brimscombe Basin – Image from wikimapia

-You can walk the entire length of the route from Eastington but it’s also easy to split the walk up into smaller sections that each take about an hour as a round trip which is what I’ve done here.
+You can walk the entire length of the route from Eastington but it’s easy to split the walk up into shorter sections that each take about an hour as a round trip which is what I’ve done here.
 I lived in Chalford during the 70s so have added other local info from those days to the walks.

 electronics repair services in Nailsworth